adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" padding-right="10" src="https://adityakamath.github.com/assets/img/embedded_visual_control.png" />
 </figure>

 As a part of a course, programmed a self driving solar powered robot to detect lanes and traffic signs using OpenCV on a Raspberry Pi.
 This was demonstrated on a track built on the TU Eindhoven campus.
-As an additional project, the team of 3 also built a teleop mode using the internal IMU of a smartphone. !links!
+As an additional project, the team of 3 also built a teleop mode using the internal IMU of a smartphone. [[1]](http://www.es.ele.tue.nl/~heco/courses/EmbeddedVisualControl/index.html)

 ## Maze Solving Robot
 #### 2016 | TU Eindhoven